 Burdwan station building collapse: Enquiry committee to record

-An enquiry committee set up by the Eastern Railway authorities into the partial collapse of Bardhaman Railway station building will record eyewitness accounts into the incident on Monday, an official said here.
+An enquiry committee set up by the Eastern Railway into the partial collapse of Bardhaman Railway station building will record the statement of eyewitnesses on Monday, an official said here.
 The ER authorities on Sunday invited eyewitnesses to narrate their accounts before a three-member enquiry committee about the partial collapse of the station building on Saturday evening that claimed one life and left another injured.

 The committee members will sit at the station manager's chamber at Bardhaman for two hours from 4 pm on Monday to record the accounts of witnesses of the collapse of a portion of the roof of the portico at the station building.
 While an unidentified male succumbed to his injuries early on Sunday, another injured person was recovering, an ER spokesman said.